Byte-Stuff/Everest/docs/LambdaLang/README.md

 LambdaLang is the language running on the "CPU"
-The Base is the hard coded part (in scratch), e.g: The MOV command
+The Base is the hard coded part (in scratch), e.g: The MOV command F-Recovery (or Firmware Recovery), is an error screen that the Firmware triggers when invalid code is detected while an interrupt is triggered.
+It can also be called.

+## CPU modes

+The CPU has a few modes it keeps track of, most notably:
+- Kernel mode: this keeps track of if the CPU is in User or Kernel mode
+- Firmware mode: this tells the CPU that the firmware is still in control, and that no program took over yet, as such the Firmware will handle interrupts.

 ## Command list